ardeshireshghi/react-calendar/README.md

 ### Notes and considerations

-1. `Next.js` is the library of choice and this being my first time, I might have not used the best practices.
-2. Test coverage can be improved.
+1. Test coverage can be improved.
 I usually write tests for each component.
 But it proved to be really time-consuming.
 So at some point, I decided to not cover everything.
 Below is the current coverage:

 ```
 --------------------------------|---------|----------|---------|---------|-------------------